 Dr. Oby Nwabuzor is a first-generation Nigerian American leader working at the intersection of public health, real estate development, and systems innovation.

-Dr. Oby also serves as Director of Social Drivers of Health Strategy at one of the nation’s largest nonprofit health systems, leading enterprise-wide efforts to reduce life expectancy gaps through scalable solutions in housing, food security, and economic opportunity.
+Beyond her work with Envision Growth, Dr. Oby serves as Director of Social Drivers of Health Strategy at one of the nation’s largest nonprofit health systems, where she leads enterprise-wide initiatives in housing, food security, and economic opportunity.
+Through her dual expertise in the built environment and public health, she has guided over $1.7 million in community investment to expand SNAP access, support healthy food retail, and enhance walkability across Wisconsin.

-She currently serves on the boards of the Malaika Early Learning Center and the Neighborhood Improvement Development Corporation (NIDC) for the City of Milwaukee—reflecting her deep commitment to early childhood success and intentional neighborhood investment.
+Appointed in 2022 by the Governor of Wisconsin to the Public Health Council, she contributes to statewide health strategy and policy.
+She also serves on the boards of the Malaika Early Learning Center and the Neighborhood Improvement Development Corporation (NIDC) for the City of Milwaukee—reflecting her commitment to early childhood success and intentional neighborhood investment.

 Her work has been recognized by the Milwaukee Business Journal (40 Under 40, Executives to Watch), Wisconsin Law Journal (Diversity in Business Award), UNCF (Milwaukee Mastermind), and the Medical College of Wisconsin (Underrepresented Scholar Award).